openwichita/docs/project-champions.md

 ## Expectations

-- Check in once a week with Open Wichita leadership and other project champions.
+- Check in once a week with [Open Wichita Captains](https://github.com/openwichita/docs/blob/master/captains.md#roster) and other Project Champions.
+  - Join the private #project-champions channel on Slack.
   - Should include any progress made, next steps, and whatever might be blocking progress on the project.
 - Take lead on forming execution plan for the project.
   - Involving others is highly encouraged!
 Though final say and responsibility is yours.
   - Turn the plan into Github Issues and Projects with useful names and tags.
 - Be excited about the project, and enjoy yourself!
-  - Being a champion for a project means you advocate for and believe in it!
+  - Being a Champion for a project means you advocate for and believe in it!
   - Choose a project or idea that gets you excited.
 It makes the whole process better!
 - Communicate!
   - This whole process is made much simpler with regular honest communication.